anibalsande/Group5-UDC-Seneca/TechnicalNotes.md

 AI and ML changed the usage and application of linear regression models by making them more reliable for predictions and relevant to many more practical applications than in the past.
 Traditional statistics focused on using linear regression to test hypotheses and estimate parameters.
 Predictions were not the main goal.
 When predictions were made in traditional statistics, the data had to meet certain requirements like normal distribution, independence among observations, constant error variance, and a strictly linear relationship between the dependent and independent variables before the predictions could be considered reliable and valid.

 AI and ML-powered linear regression models, on the other hand, focus on making accurate predictions from data.
-Imperfect data is not an obstacle like in traditional statistics; AI and ML-powered linear regression models can often handle imperfect data and still make reliable predictions using statistical methods like regularization.
-And they can handle massive datasets and complex algorithms with far more speed and far fewer errors than traditional human-powered statistical approaches ever can (Saragadam, Asim, Etukuru, Stosik, Kulshrestha, and Brewton, 2024).
+Imperfect data is not as much of an obstacle like in traditional statistics; AI and ML-powered linear regression models can often handle imperfect data and still make reliable predictions using statistical methods like regularization.
+And they can process massive datasets and complex algorithms with far more speed and far fewer errors than traditional human-powered statistical approaches ever can (Saragadam, Asim, Etukuru, Stosik, Kulshrestha, and Brewton, 2024).

 Some practical examples of multiple linear regression modeling and prediction not easily or reliably available before AI and ML made them so include predicting (Baraka, 2024):
 - the sale price of a home based on variables including the age of the house in years, the value of neighbouring homes, and the number of parks and/or schools nearby